 Assuming you take up this HDB loan for the full 25-year tenure, the maximum you’ll be able to borrow will be:

 $1,200 x 12 months x 25 years = $360,000

 Again, like the MSR, only 70% of your variable income will count towards the TDSR.

 Ok, now we’ve got all the math out of the way.

-Apply for your HLE letter via the HDB website.
+Your HLE application process begins on the HDB website.
 You’ll be asked for some of your particulars as well as documents to prove your income, such as your payslip or a record of your CPF contribution history.

 Indicate the loan amount you intend to take, and if your financial health and eligibility is all good, you can be pretty sure it’ll all go according to plan.